-- 4.2 It is suggested that the GCP delivers parking controls across the whole city, with a prioritised implementation programme starting immediately.
+- 6.2 It is recommended that the GCP delivers parking controls across the whole city, with a prioritised implementation programme starting immediately.
 It will be important to align delivery of new schemes with wider transport projects to minimise disruption and seek maximum benefits.

-- 4.3 In order to identify priority schemes, an assessment has been undertaken looking at:
+- 6.3 In order to identify priority schemes, an assessment has been undertaken informed by the emerging Integrated Parking Strategy and looking at:

 - Current parking conditions;

 - Engagement feedback;

 - Alignment with other transport schemes and deliverability;

 - Safety; and

 - Potential to support improvements to walking, cycling and bus travel

-- 4.4 Details of the assessment are set out in Appendix 3: delivery of future parking controls.
+- 6.4 Details of the assessment are set out in Appendix 3: delivery of future parking controls.
 This identifies six priority schemes to be progressed starting this year.
 The schemes are:

 - Romsey West

 - Elizabeth

 - Romsey East

 - York

 - Hurst Park

 - Wilberforce